andrakyr/cardgame/README.md

 # cardgame
-A simple card game.
- drag your deck to enemy and than click end turn button.
+A simple card game.Drag your card from your deck to enemy sprite and than click end turn button.
- Script are in Codes folder.
+ Scripts are in Codes folder.